mapedd/TKImageIpsum/README.md

 		cell.imageView.image = nil

-inside overriden `prepareForReuse` in your cell subclass (UITableViewCell and UICollectionViewCell)
+inside overriden `prepareForReuse` in your cell subclass of `UITableViewCell` or `UICollectionViewCell`

 ##Demo project